-2nd Generation Financial Group clients are private/public companies with revenues of $5mm to $100mm with financing requests in the $2.5mm to $50mm range.
-We offer a full range of financial solutions and the expertise of commercial lenders and turnaround experts who are focused on their clients’ success.
-Reviews are conducted in an unbiased manner without the same vested interest that you have.
+2nd Generation Financial Group clients are private/public companies with revenues of $5 – $100 million dollar range with financing requests in the $2.5 – $50mm range.
+We offer a full range of financial solutions and the expertise in commercial lending and turnarounds focused on our clients’ success.
+Reviews are conducted in an unbiased confidential manner without the same vested interest that you have.
 2G has decades of strong relationships with non-bank lenders and private investors.
-Due to tough economic times, middle-market companies find themselves in financial distress.
-Management needs to react quickly financial and business issues to improve survival chances.
+Due to tough economic times, middle market companies find themselves in financial distress.
+Management needs to react quickly to financial and business issues to improve survival chances.
 Our professionals know where to find corporate skeletons that are preventing you from realizing the full potential of your equity investment or commercial loan and we’re not afraid to ask hard questions.
 We have the ability to perform contract reviews to find differences between what companies are told, your financial analysts’ expectations and reality.
 We quickly identify the issues, design a turnaround or refinancing plan, and then roll up our sleeves and implement immediate short and long term actions to stop the hemorrhaging, rehabilitate operations and improve corporate performance, resulting in the increased profitability that will help to insure stability and long-term growth from the equity investment or commercial loan.

 Advisory Services